SavNov/Writing/Ares/The Shelf.md

 "Because," He said, letting a thought he didn't know the source of speak. "daughter of the war god, what you call a thing of Gaea has made a mistake that nearly killed all things.
 God, demigod, titan, Earthborn.
 All things.
 That mistake, for the sake of all titans, must not be allowed to recur.
 Even if laying such a weapon down will end the titans."

 PIPER
 Whenever they'd played Any Three Questions, she'd always asked where Dad thought Mom was.
-On that beach, while she'd felt horrible about ruining the best day they'd had together in months by stealing that BMW, her Dad had gave that same old, tired answer.
+On that beach, while she'd felt horrible about ruining the best day they'd had together in months by…
+…stealing that BMW…
+…her Dad had gave that same old, tired answer.
 Grandpa Tom always talked about Ghost Country.
 Where, if you walked far enough out into the horizon, you'd see the place where the living met the dead.
 That, Dad always said, was where he thought Mom was.
 Did that make this place Ghost Country?
+She tried to remember all the insane things that had happened in the past 48 hours.
-She'd watched her boyfriend lose his memories, lost her dad to a giant who was now holding him captive unless she betrayed her new friends, watched Jason take a bolt of lightning...and get back up...seen her borderline-homicidal teacher turn into a goat man and sacrifice himself to save them, seen those wind spirits...had gotten picked up by two teenagers in a flying chariot who were discussing shoes and seemed to know a lot more than she did, rode said chariot to New York in a matter of hours, and then crashed into a lake in it, now surrounded by weird people called half-bloods who seemed to do the impossible every day...
+She'd watched her boyfriend lose his memories…lost her dad to a giant who was now holding him captive unless she betrayed her new friends…watched Jason take a bolt of lightning—and get back up…seen her borderline-homicidal teacher turn into a goat man and sacrifice himself to save them…seen those wind spirits…had gotten picked up by two teenagers in a flying chariot who were discussing shoes and seemed to know a lot more than she did…rode said chariot to New York in a matter of hours…and then crashed into a lake in it…now surrounded by weird people called half-bloods who seemed to do the impossible every day…
 This place certainly *felt* like Ghost Country.
-In fact, from what she'd read about Indian myths, from the stories Grandpa Tom had told her...
-Ghost Country felt like the poor man's version of whatever this place was.
+In fact, from what she'd read about Indian myths, from the stories Grandpa Tom had told her… Ghost Country felt like the poor man's version of whatever this place was.

 Annabeth had greeted her.
 Told her that this ws Camp Half-Blood, and that she was a demigod like Piper was.
 Annabeth was a daughter of Athena, goddess of wisdom.
 Piper was...well, she didn't really know yet.